Nicolás de Ovando: Early life

-His Selection as Governor
+Career

-As Commander of Lares de Guahaba, Ovando became a favourite of the Spanish Catholic Monarchs, particularly pious Queen Isabella I of Castile.
+As Commander of Lares, Ovando became a favourite of the Spanish Catholic Monarchs, particularly pious Queen Isabella I of Castile.
 Thus, on 3 September 1501, in response to complaints from Christopher Columbus and others about Francisco de Bobadilla, Isabella appointed Ovando to replace Bobadilla.
 Ovando became the third Governor of the Indies, the Islands, and the Province of Tierra Firme.

-His Expedition to the Americas
+Expedition to the Americas

 On 13 February 1502, he sailed from Spain with a fleet of thirty ships.
 It was the largest fleet that had ever sailed to the New World.

-The thirty ships carried around 2 500 colonists.
+The thirty ships carried around 2,500 colonists.
 Unlike Columbus's earlier voyages, this group of colonists was deliberately selected to represent an organized cross-section of Spanish society.
 The Spanish Crown intended to develop the West Indies economically and thereby expand Spanish political, religious, and administrative influence in the region.
 Along with him also came Francisco Pizarro, who would later explore western South America and conquer the Inca Empire.
 Another ship carried Bartolomé de las Casas, who became known as the 'Protector of the Indians' for exposing atrocities committed by Ovando and his subordinates.
 Hernán Cortés, a family acquaintance and distant relative, was supposed to sail to the Americas in this expedition, but was prevented from making the journey by an injury he sustained while hurriedly escaping from the bedroom of a married woman of Medellín.

-The expedition reached Santo Domingo in April 1502, and included Diego de Nicuesa and Lucas Vazquez de Ayllon.
+The expedition reached Santo Domingo in April 1502, and included Diego de Nicuesa and Lucas Vázquez de Ayllón.
 Also on board were 13 Franciscans, led by Friar Alonso de Espinar, bringing the total on the island to 25.